nitinsharma-xcv/Squirrel-Tracker/README.md

 -	Views:

 	 - A view that shows a map that displays the location of the squirrel sightings on an OpenStreets map.
-	 - A view that lists all squirrel sightings with links to view each sighting
+	 - A view that lists all squirrel sightings with links to view each sighting.
-	 - A view to update a particular sighting
+	 - A view to update a particular sighting.
-	 - A view to create a new sighting
+	 - A view to create a new sighting.
-	 - A view with general stats about the sightings
+	 - A view with general stats about the sightings.

 ## Server Application Link: